My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 It’s time for a follow-up discussion about how much they would like you to take on and why.

-An honest conversation will help determine if their expectations are realistic or not.
-In turn, it will shed more light on priority projects.
+An honest conversation will help determine whether their expectations are realistic, which will, in turn, shed more light on priority projects.

 10. How Can I Improve?

-This type of question shows that you want self-improvement.
-It also shows you’re willing to seek guidance from your boss when necessary.
+This type of question shows that you want self-improvement and are willing to seek guidance from your boss when necessary.

 Your boss knows that working together towards future development is your priority.